We're only days into the new year and we're already on the verge of the launch of one of 2021's biggest smartphones.

 What will the Samsung Galaxy S21 look like?

 But on the back, the camera module in the upper left corner runs all the way to the corner instead of being a little pop-up glass panel.
 It still seems to rise above the surface of the rest of the glass, but it definitely results in a different kind of effect.
-OnLeaks also cites near-identical dimensions for both compared to their respective predecessors
+Samsung's teaser video also clearly shows the same module design, as seen above.

 If true, those are the Galaxy S20 models we know, albeit with larger and slightly different-looking camera modules.